nonplayer/hammercrawl/hc_core_smith.md

 This section details additional information on how to manage the array of characters at your disposal.
 For ease of writeup, all 'Smith-controlled entities are referred to as simply NPCs in this section.

-## NPCs and Hit Points
+## Managing NPC Hit Points: Damage Saves

-Instead of rolling and tracking multiple running hit point totals for all of your combatants, this game system uses a more simplified method of health tracking.
+Instead of rolling and tracking multiple running hit point totals for all of your combatants, this game system suggests using a more simplified method of health tracking.
+Heavy HP bookkeeping is exchanged for light token-flipping and damage save rolls.

 When a PC successfully attacks a NPC, they must roll their damage as usual.
 The NPC must then make a special Death saving throw, with the PC's total damage roll as the difficulty target for this save.
 If the NPC is listed with any numerical modifier on their Hit Dice (such as "3HD+3"), then they apply that modifier to their Death save.